jamescln/re-former/README.md

 The second step involves replacing the HTML tags with rails form tags.
 This should help me learn about
 how to deal with legacy codebases should I come across them.

+### 22/04/23

+I found that initially convertin the HTML form proved to be not so beneficial, however after finishing
+the document I can see that using more Ruby-like syntax can provide a more elegant solution to interacting
+with models in the backend.
+Having said that, the form_tag workflow is not massively more efficient than
+using HTML forms overall, given how similar the structures are for both workflows.